informalsystems/quint/doc/literate.md

 - An installation of lmt via `go install github.com/driusan/lmt@latest` (or following the [lmt instructions to install from source](https://github.com/driusan/lmt#installing-lmt))

+If you use nix, you can use [this nix expression](../tutorials/default.nix).

 ## Writing a literate spec

 A literate quint spec is a markdown file that includes `quint` code blocks that